biaslyze-dev/biaslyze/docs/biaslyze/bias_detectors/lime_keyword_biasdetector.md

 * **n_top_keywords**  : In how many important LIME words should the method look for protected keywords.
 * **concept_detector**  : an instance of KeywordConceptDetector
 * **bias_evaluator**  : an instance of LimeBiasEvaluator
+* **use_tokenizer**  : If keywords should only be searched in tokenized text.
+Can be useful for short keywords like 'she'.